-• Language and Math Placement
+Language Placement

-If you plan to continue with a foreign language you've studied before or to take a math course, please read the Language and Math Placement information in this Guide.
+If you plan to continue in a language you've studied before, please read the Language Placement information in this Guide.
 Take the appropriate online placement exam(s).
-To prepare for the start of Fall semester courses, review via course notes from high school or free online tutorials.

-Science
+• Science

 Introductory Chemistry and General Biology start with Part I of the course in the fall.
 If you've taken AP or IB exams, be sure to review those pages in the Academic Catalogue.
 If you are pre-med, look carefully at all information in the Office of Pre-Professional Programs & Advising's "Guide One: Pre-Med & Pre-Dental Planning at Johns Hopkins."
-To prepare for the start of Fall semester courses, review Chemistry principles via course notes from high school or free online tutorials.

-Your Major is Your Passion
+• Your Major is Your Passion

 It's a myth that your major must directly prepare you for a specific career or professional direction.
 All majors help students to develop the abilities needed for success in any career: abilities in research, application, analysis, writing, reasoning, organization, and oral presentation.
-Since all majors can therefore be practical, don't feel your chosen major needs to be connected to a career path: you should major in a subject you are passionate about.
+Since all majors can therefore be practical, don't feel your chosen major needs to be connected to a career path: you should major in a subject you are excited about.